gkv311/sview/docs/INSTALL.md

 3rd-parties should be either configured as Code::Blocks global compiler options or placed into "3rdparty" folder.

 ## IV.
-Visual Studio
+CMake

-sView comes within Visual Studio solution file, compatible with Visual Studio 2015 and higher.
+sView comes within CMake scripts, compatible with Visual Studio 2015 and higher.
-Visual Studio solution might require some extra steps for setting up paths to external libraries and for copying sView resources.

 Notice that for historical and compatibility reasons, sView install packages for Windows are build using Code::Blocks, configured to Visual Studio 2010 compiler.